minagawah/face-detection-sample/README.md

 For [redux-observable](https://github.com/redux-observable/redux-observable)
 was one of the choice, but I thought it rather complicates the code structure.
 [recompose](https://github.com/acdlite/recompose)
-was another decent ideas, and I was mainly using it for most of my React project.
+was another decent idea, and I was mainly using it for most of my React project.

 Then, [proppy](https://github.com/fahad19/proppy) came out (early last year).
 That was when I realized the nightmere has ended.